benhaub/AbstractionLayer/README.md

 logger->log("LogTag", "Hello World", LogTpye::Info);
 ```

-The main application code hasn't changed so I know the logic is correct.
+The main application code hasn't changed so we know the logic is correct.
 It will print as long as the ported code works.
-If it doesn't print I can eliminate the main application code as a potential source of the bug since it's already been tested and has not changed.
+If it doesn't print we can eliminate the main application code as a potential source of the bug since it's already been tested and has not changed.

 ### 2. Reduce dependancies on chip vendors
 An abstraction layer allows easy(ier) changes away from drivers and build tools offered by your chip vendor.
 If you mix in vendor specific tools and drivers directly alongside your application, the application will develop a strong dependancy on the vendor as it's size and complexity increases.
 Some of these dependancies are: